MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 ## Use scale set agent pool

-Once created, Azure Pipelines autoscales the agent machines.
+Once the scale set agent pool is created, Azure Pipelines automatically scales the agent machines.
 Using a scale set agent pool is similar to any other agent pool.
 You can use it in classic build, release, or YAML pipelines.
 User permissions, pipeline permissions, approvals, and other checks work the same way as in any other agent pool.
 For more information, see [Agent pools](pools-queues.md).

 > [!IMPORTANT]